mitodl/ocw-studio/README.md

 # Enabling YouTube integration

+_Note: The steps below describe the process for setting up YouTube integration from scratch.
+MIT OL Engineers may use YouTube credentials from RC as an acceptable, easier alternative._

 - Create a new project at https://console.cloud.google.com/apis/dashboard
   - Save the project ID in your `.env` file as `YT_PROJECT_ID`
 - Create an OAuth client ID for the project (type: `Web application`)